ajdev05/DRONE-OBJECT-DETECTION/README.md

 # Drone Object Detection

-This project is made for the
+This project aims to perform object detection on live video footage captured by the Tello drone using computer vision techniques.
+It leverages the power of OpenCV and a pre-trained YOLO object detection model.

 ## Getting Started